Charles Sims (painter): Professional controversies, personal upheavals

 In the last decade of his life, Sims' work became increasingly controversial.

 In 2019, a surviving version of the painting, on loan from The Box, Plymouth, was put on display in the Member's Dining Room in the Palace of Westminster to mark the centenary of Astor taking her seat.

 In 1920, Sims was appointed Keeper, or head, of the Royal Academy Schools, an ironic achievement for a man who had himself been expelled as a student.
 The position included a residence in Burlington House, and "placed him at the very heart of the organisation, as the guardian of future generations of painters rigorously drilled in the traditional methods of drawing and composition."

 A surviving, smaller version of Sims' portrait of George V is kept at the Scottish National Portrait Gallery.

 In 1925, Sims was commissioned to contribute to "The Building of Britain," a series of historical paintings by various artists in St. Stephen's Hall of the Palace of Westminster in London.
-Unveiled in 1927, King John Assents to the Magna Carta, 1215 attracted criticism from the press, Members of Parliament and other artists for its idiosyncrasy.
+Unveiled in 1927, King John assents to Magna Carta attracted criticism from the press, Members of Parliament and other artists for its idiosyncrasy.

 Added to these professional tribulations and lingering grief for his son was upheaval in Sims' personal life.
 His biographer H. Cecilia Holmes suggests that Sims took as his mistress Vivienne Jeudwine, whose portrait with her son (possibly by Sims) he exhibited at the Royal Academy in 1924.
 Another portrait of Jeudwine by Sims, undated, is unabashedly intimate.
 His affair with Jeudwine eventually ended, but Sims was irreconcilably estranged from his wife, Agnes.
 When he vacated the Keeper's residence at Burlington House in June, 1926, "he did not return to his wife and children—by this stage his marriage was dead in all but name—but embarked upon a series of foreign trips and long-term spells as a guest in the homes of friends."